WGAR-FM: WGAR-FM (1952–1970)

 WGAR-FM launched on December 15, 1952, co-located with WGAR at the Hotel Statler in downtown Cleveland and with their transmitter at WGAR's existing Broadview Heights facilities.
 For the next 17 years, WGAR-FM operated either as a simulcast of WGAR for the majority of the day, breaking away in the evenings to carry three hours of classical music, or operated for only two hours a week to maintain their license.
+WGAR-FM adopted a separate program schedule on December 19, 1967, becoming the last FM station in the market to conform with the FCC's FM Non-Duplication Rule; Tom Armstrong's WGAR morning show continued to be simulcast alongside a mix of album music, jazz and classical.
 Peoples Broadcasting was renamed to Nationwide Communications in February 1967; in an interview with Broadcasting magazine later in the year, George Washington Campbell announced intentions to turn WGAR-FM into a separate entity "as soon as major technical improvements are made".
-By November 1969, WGAR-FM moved its transmitter to Parma alongside State Road (Ohio SR 94).
+By November 1969, WGAR-FM's transmitter was moved to Parma alongside State Road (Ohio SR 94).

 WNCR (1970–1975)

 Starting in 1970, WGAR-FM underwent substantial changes alongside WGAR, both being regarded by Nationwide executives as "sleeping giants" in the Cleveland market.
 Having upgraded to stereo the year before, WGAR-FM was renamed WNCR on May 4; the callsign being a direct reference to "Nationwide Communications Radio" similar to co-owned WNCI in Columbus.
 On July 6, 1970, WNCR launched a progressive rock full-time, returning the format to Cleveland for the first time since WMMS had dropped it in late May 1969.
 The format choice reportedly caught Nationwide management off guard, with some executives expecting the music direction to have a Top 40 style similar to WNCI.
 One month later, Jack G. Thayer was hired as WGAR's general manager, and along with program director John Lund, initiated an adult contemporary format on the AM station headlined by Don Imus.
 Thayer's managerial style soon conflicted with WNCR's airstaff.
 After an attempted mediation with Thayer and Imus as a mediator failed, the entire on-air staff staged a walkout on September 18, 1970, demanding contracts for existing staff, the maintaining of control over music selections and managerial changes; all were fired and later conveyed their discontent to Plain Dealer reporter Jane Scott.